PLaputsky/music_lookup/README.md

 9. Go to Project -> General -> Signing and select a team that was already automatically created (steps 4-7)

-10. Select your real device in Xcode device list and start building the project.
+10. Select your real device in Xcode devices list and start building the project.

 11. Follow instructions on your device.

+12. Enjoy the app :)